 In some cultures, (Japanese for example), the goal of a negotiation is not a signed contract as such but rather the creation of a relationship between the two sides as more time and effort is given to negotiation preliminaries.
 North Americans often want to rush through this first phase of deal making.

-Here are a number of points that can help you have a successful negotiation:
+Here are five points that can help you have a successful negotiation:

 BATNA’s are critical to negotiations because you cannot make a good decision unless you know what your alternatives are.
 Recently, I wanted to switch to a Sim only contract for my mobile phone and was offered a deal for £15.99 per month.
 I heard of a recent promotion for £12.99. £12.99 is my BATNA – my walk away point.
-However, when I mentioned the cheaper deal and that I have been a loyal customer for more than 15 years they were not prepared to negotiate.
+However when I mentioned the cheaper deal and that I have been a loyal customer they were not prepared to negotiate.
 They simply said ok.